abhisheksangwan/Browser-Autom/README.md

 ## Puppeteer
-Puppeteer -> a high level module made by google that can do most of the automation that could be done manually to launch a browser -> function defined -> browser context tabs -> pages keyboard/mouse/screenTouch clicks upload/download iFrames
+Puppeteer -> a high level module made by google that can do most of the automation that could be done manually<br>
+to launch a browser -> function defined -> browser context<br>
+tabs -> pages <br>
+keyboard/mouse/screenTouch clicks <br>
+upload/download <br>
+iFrames <br>
-Worker -> can do parallel works -> eg. submitting a code and clicking anywhere on website ->(generally js allows single run only)
+Worker -> can do parallel works -> eg. submitting a code and clicking anywhere on website ->(generally js allows single run only) <br>